 We show them how to be open to finding that moment when ideas that didn’t seem to have anything to do with one another suddenly come together to ask or answer a question, create a solution to a problem, produce a new invention.
 The complexity of problem solving in the arts, in their deliberate embrace of intuition, differs from scientific method.
 The arts can teach a practitioner in any field—in science, in medicine, in business, engineering, health care, the social sciences, innovators in the non-profit world, and even in the arts—to think more creatively.

-Business entrepreneurs need to “think out of the box”; musicians need to do more than master the score; the statistical odds of a scientist winning a Nobel Prize triples if he or she has an avocational practice in the arts.
+Business entrepreneurs need to “think out of the box”; musicians need to do more than master the score; the statistical odds of a scientist winning a Nobel Prize triple if he or she has an avocational practice in the arts.

 Pre-College provides enrichment opportunities in visual arts, performing arts, and creative writing for students in grades 9–12 through programs that foster exploration and embolden students to think creatively and work collaboratively.

 Professional & Continuing Education (Adults & Educators)

 Explore courses + certificates for adults, and professional development + graduate courses for K-12 educators.